allaigle/controlAnonymTS/README.md

 # Analysis of an anonymization method

+After the creation of a method to anonymize time series (TS), it is important to compare orginial and anonymized TS.
+Here a four scripts to :
+1. measure normalized multivariate dissimilarities,
+2. generate CSV files with **average, standard deviation, median, minimun or maximum values** from the distribution of normalized dissimilarities,
+3. generate CSV with **statistical test results** for one physiological parameter and a pair of parameters,
+4. make a boxplot illustating normalized dissimilarity distributions between original and anonymized TS for all parameters.

 ## analysis_anonym_meth1_part1.py

 This python script allows to measure normalized multivariate dissimilarities between real patient timeseries and anonymized timeseries.